Whevalmeze/firebaseui-web/README.md

 The FirebaseUI component implements best practices for authentication on mobile devices and websites, helping to sign-in and sign-up conversion for your app.
-It also handles cases like account recovery and account linking that can be security sensitive and error-prone to handle.
+It also handles cases like account recovery and account linking that can be security-sensitive and error-prone to handle.

 FirebaseUI Auth clients are also available for [iOS](https://github.com/firebase/firebaseui-ios) and